reactjs/react.dev/src/content/reference/react/use-client.md

 Often, the imprecision is not important when explaining concepts, but in this case it is.

-When we talk about Server or Client Components, we are referring to component usages.
-Where a component is imported and used determines if it is a Server or Client Component, with one notable exception.
+When we talk about Server or Client Components, we are referring to component callsites.

-* If the component is imported and used in a Client Component, then the component usage is a Client Component.
+* If the component is defined in a module with a `'use client'` directive, or the component is imported and called in a Client Component, then the component callsite is a Client Component.
-* If the component is imported and used in a Server Component, then the component usage is a Server Component.
+* If the component is imported and called in a Server Component, then the component callsite is a Server Component.

-The exception is if a component is defined in a module with a `'use client'` directive.
-In that case, regardless of where the component is imported and used, every component usage will be a Client Component.

-Looking back to the question of `FancyText`, it's now clear that a render tree is a tree of component usages.

 <Diagram name="use_client_render_tree" height={150} width={450} alt="A tree graph where each node represents a component and its children as child components.
 The top-level node is labelled 'App' and it has two child components 'InspirationGenerator' and 'FancyText'.
 'InspirationGenerator' has two child components, 'FancyText' and 'Copyright'.
-Both 'InspirationGenerator' and its child component 'FancyText' are marked to be client-rendered.">A render tree is a tree of component usages.</Diagram>
+Both 'InspirationGenerator' and its child component 'FancyText' are marked to be client-rendered.">A render tree illustrates component callsites.</Diagram>

+Back to the question of `FancyText`, we see that the component definition does _not_ have a `'use client'` directive and it has two callsites.

-The usage of `FancyText` as a child of `App`, marks that usage as a Server Component as root components are always Server Components.
-When `FancyText` is imported and used under `InspirationGenerator`, that usage of `FancyText` is a Client Component.
+The callsite of `FancyText` as a child of `App`, marks that usage as a Server Component as root components are always Server Components.
+When `FancyText` is imported and called under `InspirationGenerator`, that callsite of `FancyText` is a Client Component as `InspirationGenerator` is a Client Component since it contains a `'use client'` directive.

-This also means that the component definition for `FancyText` will both be evaluated on the server and also be downlaoded by the client to render its Client Component usage.
+This means that the component definition for `FancyText` will both be evaluated on the server and also downloaded by the client to render its Client Component usage.

 </DeepDive>